Dysphagia: What Happens During a Bedside Swallow Exam

 thicker liquids, pureed foods, soft foods, and even regular foods.
 The SLP will note

-whether you have problems chewing, swallowing, or breathing.
-He or she will also check
+if you have problems chewing, swallowing, or breathing.
+They will also check if your

 What happens after a bedside swallow exam for dysphagia?

 Many people need to stay in the hospital after their bedside swallow exam.
-They usually
+They often

-need treatment for other medical problems.
+need treatment for other health problems.
 If you have the exam while visiting your

 healthcare provider, you will likely be able to go home right after it.
-You will usually
+You will often

 find out about the results right away.
 If you don’t have any problems with swallowing,